-- Official transcripts showing proof of all previous college coursework.
-If you are or will be a graduate of Augustana College, obtain an unofficial copy of your transcript for review with Nursing Department.
+- Mail an Official transcript showing proof of all previous college coursework from each college/university you have attended.
+If you are or will be a graduate of Augustana University, obtain an unofficial copy of your transcript for review with Nursing Department.

 A. Progression into subsequent nursing courses or to graduation is contingent upon attaining a C or better (minimum of 74%) in both the theory and clinical portion of all preceding nursing courses and maintaining at least a 2.70 GPA.
 Failure to maintain a cumulative GPA of 2.70 will result in departmental academic probation with evaluation at the end of the semester.
 Only one semester of departmental academic probation is allowed.
 Failure to increase the GPA to 2.70 during the probationary semester will result in delay of progressing in the major.

 Any student who receives a final grade of less than a C or unsatisfactory in either the theory or the clinical portion of a nursing course may not be allowed to enroll in subsequent required nursing courses.
 (Nursing Student Handbook 2019-2020).

 A. The program begins in the Fall semester of each year.